-Born in 1930, Silverstein began drawing at a young age, but was quickly seen as a rebel with controversial ideas and the lifestyle of a drifter.
-Some of Silverstein's best books, like The Giving Tree, Where the Sidewalk Ends, and A Light in the Attic, harbor creepy insights into the genius's mind.
+Born in 1930, Silverstein began drawing at a young age but was quickly seen as a rebel with controversial ideas and the lifestyle of a drifter.
+Some of Silverstein's best books, like The Giving Tree, Where the Sidewalk Ends, and A Light in the Attic, harbor interesting insights into the genius' mind.
 Although these are the titles that brought him the most fame, they also created some controversy by appearing on banned book lists.
 So, what was Shel Silverstein like?
 What really lurked in the mind of a man who possessed tremendous amounts of imagination, creative passion, and a twisted sense of humor?
 These dark Shel Silverstein stories may help shine a little light in that attic.

 In addition to gaining a larger audience for his cartoons, the new gig at Playboy meant Silverstein was finally able to make a living as an artist.
 Eventually, he took on more of a writer role at the magazine, creating a series of travelogues, complete with photographs and illustrations.

 Considering Shel Silverstein has become one of the most beloved children's book authors of the world, it's funny to think the thing that led him to write stories and poems for kids was his hatred of the genre.
 He was offended not only by the condescending writing style many children's authors used, but also the artwork.
-During an interview, he once ranted, "They have modern-type illustrations - some girl does a series of silly-*ss illustrations; she tries to imagine how a six-year-old would draw, and no godd*mn six-year-old wants to look at illustrations that look like they're done by a six-year-old.
-So they come up with a modern type of children's book that is a real atrocity."

 After writing Uncle Shelby's ABZ Book: A Primer for Tender Young Minds, a children's style book that was definitely not for children, a few friends finally convinced Silverstein to give writing a real children's book a shot.
 Lo and behold, the books were a global hit.